demiculus/demirb.github.com/index.md

 ## Accomodation

-A family of 5 can live in Turkey for a month with the studio rent in SF!
+Rents are explosive here in the Valley.
+A family of 5 can live a luxary life in Turkey with the studio rent here!

 During our first few weeks here we visited a lot of places and saw that natives are always relaxed and need lots of space.
-No one likes to sleep in a 1 person bed.
-Everyone sleeps in a two person bed and is assuming 3 people are looking for a total of 6 person bed.
+No one here likes to sleep in a single sized bed.
+Since everyone likes to sleep in a double sized bed, they assume 3 people are looking for a total of 6 person bed.
 What we need is a single room to just throw our stuff and sleep that’s all.
 But no!
-Even some of the hacker houses we’ve been to didn’t let 2 people sleep in a 2 person bed.
+Even some of the hacker houses we’ve been to didn’t let 2 people sleep in a queen size bed.

 Anyway back to the subject, there are a few ways to stay in San Francisco for cheap (it is cheap in respect to other ways of living)